 When we don’t master the breaking points, we can become stuck in places we were never meant to be.

-When things become too hard, too stressful or to emotional, our minds can fool us into backing out of what we genuinely need to do and staying stuck in those very situations that are causing us the stress, as it seems like the easier option.
+When things become too complicated, too stressful or too emotional, our minds can fool us into backing out of what we genuinely need to do and staying stuck in those very situations that are causing us the stress, as it seems like the easier option.

 Each and every breaking point you’ve been through with the narcissist, and you’ve turned back to them for help, is actually preparing you for the breaking point when you say no more, and you finally breakthrough and break free.

 Then one moment, after years of mental or physical abuse, we take flight and get out.

 That breaking point can be the start of a catalyst knock-on change of events, circumstances and who you are, which can lead onto a breaking point after the breaking point, and each and everyone you will make it through.
 It makes you that little bit stronger and that little bit more resilient for the next breaking point.